futurewei-cloud/chogori-platform/docs/TSO.md

 [-UP-](./TXN.md)

-# K2 TimeStamp and TSO
+# K2 Timestamp and TSO
 ## 1. Design goals
 K2 TimeStamp is a specific designed data structure for timeStamp used for marking transactions' time in order to provide transaction isolation and consistency.
 TSO(TimeStampOracle) is a service for providing K2 TimeStamps to K2 client clusters/data servers managing transactions.

-The design goals of K2 TimneStamp and K2 TSO are
+The design goals of K2 Timestamp and K2 TSO are
 - Functionality: support K2 global distributed transaction, at Sequencial consistent Serializable Snashot Isolation level(K2-3SI transaction protocol) and external causal relationship, with optimization for within datacenter avg 20 microsecond latency transactions.
 - Performance: Issuing of K2 TimeStamp within the same data center should take less than 10 microsecond, ideally avg less than 5 microsecond.
 - Scalability: Single TSO service can provide 50-100 million timestamps per second for the system, essentially support 50-100 million transactions per second(roughly 50 -100X current top TPCC record holder at 68 million tpmc).